brozena/brozena-old.github.io/tabla.md

 Having returned to Penn State for now, I now understand how intrinsic my love of music and especially this instrument is to me.
 I desire to practice in this tradition as sincerely as I can and afford myself the time to really do it.

-I desire to see this practice as both a means and an end.
+I can finally see this practice as both a means and an end.

 I can imagine beautiful moments will follow as they have over the last ten years.
 But today I can feel how light my dream is, finally free of expectation's weight.
 Each moment I sit down to play and listen is a beautiful moment.